ufscwiki/Unfavorable-Semicircle-Wiki/docs/GOLDEN.md

 ##### Text in composite

 Similar to ♐[HARVEST](HARVEST), it appears that there is text encoded at the bottom of the top right quadrant.
 The small size made the text difficult to decipher.
-However, with the posting of @unfavorablesem's version of the composite in 2022, discord user && has theorized that the text reads "THERE IS ALWAYS MORE THERE IS ALWAYS MORE..."
+However, with the posting of @unfavorablesem's version of the composite in 2022, Discord user && has theorized that the text reads "THERE IS ALWAYS MORE THERE IS ALWAYS MORE..."

 ![GOLDEN text.png](GOLDEN_text.png " GOLDEN text.png")